True or false? Joint custody means you split possession 50/50 and you do not have to pay child support.

 True or false?
 The children get to choose with which parent they want to live.

 False.
-The Texas Family Code 163.009 allows a parent to request the judge talk with the child to discuss his or her preference regarding their primary residence.
+The Texas Family law code 163.009 allows a parent to request the judge talk with the child to discuss his or her preference regarding their primary residence.
 The court must interview a child 12 years of age or older and may interview a child under 12 years of age.
 It is ultimately up to the court to make this decision.
-The interview with the child is simply evidence to be considered with all the other evidence, and the court is not required to to follow the child's wishes.
+The interview with the child is simply evidence to be considered with all the other evidence to determine the child’s best interests, and the court is not required to to follow the child’s wishes.

 True or false?
 It is easy to move your child to another state.

-The McClure Law Group is a boutique family law firm comprised of seasoned, high-octane attorneys who work tirelessly to deliver results when fortune and family matter.
-With the knowledge and expertise gained from decades of legal experience, Kelly McClure and the team of attorneys and professionals at the McClure Law Group serve clients from throughout Dallas and the country, from high-profile executives, professional athletes, celebrities to stay-at-home parents.
-McClure Law Group combines financial acumen in tax law, state-of-the-art research tools, efficient technology, extensive trial experience, and collaborative law training to design a resolution that protects their clients’ fortune and family.
+The McClure Law Group is a Dallas boutique family law firm comprised of seasoned, high-octane Texas divorce attorneys who work tirelessly to deliver results when fortune and family matter.
+With the knowledge and expertise gained from decades of legal experience, Kelly McClure and the team of family lawyers and professionals at the McClure Law Group serve clients from throughout Dallas, Texas, and the country, from high-profile executives, professional athletes, celebrities to stay-at-home parents.
+McClure Law Group combines financial acumen in tax law, state-of-the-art research tools, efficient technology, extensive trial experience, and collaborative law training to design a resolution that protects the best interests of their clients’ fortunes and families.
 The team works passionately and tirelessly for meaningful outcomes in complex divorces, division of assets, custody matters, pre- and post-marital agreements, and other family law matters.
-A leader in the collaborative law movement, Kelly McClure and the attorneys at the McClure Law Group offer clients the option of a collaborative approach to maintain privacy and reduce the financial and emotional burdens associated with family law issues.
-This level of discretion and confidentiality is appealing to high-profile business and community leaders and individuals who want to protect their privacy.
+A leader in the collaborative law movement, Kelly McClure and the attorneys at the McClure Law Group law office offer clients the option of a collaborative approach to maintain privacy and reduce the financial and emotional burdens associated with family law issues, legal issues and custody issues.
+This level of discretion and confidentiality in an attorney-client relationship is appealing to high-profile business and community leaders and individuals who want to protect their privacy.
 If, however, collaborative law is not an option and litigation is necessary, McClure Law Group’s high-energy, tough, no-nonsense demeanor and dynamic presence make them a powerhouse in the courtroom.
 Each McClure Law Group attorney is active in the legal profession and community, and they work together on charitable projects.
 This well-rounded approach ensures the firm is knowledgeable, well-known, and respected.
-McClure is a frequent lecturer on family law matters.
-McClure Law Group brings values and commitment to its clients with the guiding principles of “Clients First, Legal Excellence, Ethical Excellence, Discretion, and Compassion.”
+McClure is a frequent lecturer on family law matters to other child custody attorneys.
+McClure Law Group brings values and commitment to its clients with the guiding principles of “Clients First, Legal Excellence, Ethical Excellence, Discretion, and Compassion.